gremo/symfony-sail/README.md

 ## 📘 License

-Symfony Sail is released under the under terms of the [ISC License](LICENSE).
+Symfony Sail is released under the terms of the [ISC License](LICENSE).